rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

 three times, the teacher misspelled February.
 One of the smarter kids in the class corrected the spelling.
 She incidentally could spell the word "science" correctly both in English and in Hindi.
 The rest of the students in the class could not even spell Vigyan (in Hindi).

-The purpose of giving a short description of the video is not to denigrate the school but to understand the issues in the management of school education and the apathy of the state govt to create a vibrant base for higher and technical education in the state of Jharkhand.
-I believe most government-run schools are in similar conditions.
+The purpose of giving a brief description of the video is not to denigrate the school but to understand the issues in the management of school education and the apathy of the state govt to create a solid foundation for higher and technical education in the state.
+I believe most government-run schools are in similar conditions across the country.
 Especially those located in villages and small semi-urban settlements in India.
 The primary issues that the video brings out are as follows:

 - The teachers are untrained, and there is hardly any knowledge gap between the teacher and the taught.